 - Offer stakes.
 If they don’t solve the problem using your solution, what do they have to lose?
 You don’t need to state it in such clear terms — but alluding to the risks at the start of your pitch can help you secure buy-in straightaway.

-Here are a few methods, but remember: try to stick to thirty seconds, or one to two sentences if you’re delivering the pitch via email.
+Here are a few methods for starting a product pitch, but remember: try to stick to thirty seconds, or one to two sentences if you’re delivering the pitch via email.

 Start off with a personal anecdote.